Enterprise Resource Planning Solutions (ERP) for Promotional Product Distributors

 Related: Read our blog on understanding definitions of key ERP concepts.

-Modern ERP systems have evolved from earlier forms of enterprise software like Material Requirements Planning (MRP) or Manufacturing Resource Planning (MRP II).
+Enterprise resource planning solutions have evolved from earlier forms of enterprise software like Material Requirements Planning (MRP) or Manufacturing Resource Planning (MRP II).
 Those solutions focused more narrowly on production and inventory management.
 ERP expands the scope to also manage front office activities like sales, marketing, HR, and financials.
-By integrating diverse business processes, ERP systems promise more accuracy, productivity, and flexibility than legacy platforms could deliver alone.
+By integrating diverse business processes, ERP systems support more accuracy, productivity, and flexibility than legacy platforms could deliver alone.

 Related: Explore the history and evolution of ERP.